 On the ridge we traded skis for crampons and headed up a beautiful ridge climb.
 At times the ridge steepened up to 45 degree and wound up and over false summits and cols.
 Finally it headed straight up a ridge that was maybe 50′ wide.
 This deposited us right on the summit which was a perch overlooking the surrounding glaciers.

 We found a cairn and register.
-A ubiquitous climber from Anchorage named Tom Choate and two others had climbed the peak in 1995 and in found a cairn, so we reckoned ourselves to be the third party to the top.
+Tom Choate, the ubiquitous climber from Anchorage, and two others had climbed the peak in 1995 and in found a cairn, so we reckoned ourselves to be the third party to the top.
 After basking in the sun we descended the ridge back to our skis.

 Due to the instability we had encountered on our ascent, neither of us were too excited by the prospect of skiing our ascent route.
 After scouting around we continued down the ridge.
 4:30 saw us back on the pass and we pointed our skis downhill and zipped back to the tent!